A Long Journey

 Heas threw his pencil into his journal and slammed it shut.

-“Well it is simple really, I love learning, travelling, and collecting items of interest.
-When I was young a travelling merchant visited my town, he had a massive backpack filled with rare-ish items.
-With him he had two followers who wielded some crazy looking weapons, one was an enchanted decorative spear.
+“Well, it is simple, really; I love learning, traveling, and collecting items of interest.
+When I was young, a traveling merchant visited my town; he had a massive backpack filled with rare-ish items.
+With him, he had two followers who wielded some crazy-looking weapons; one was an enchanted decorative spear.
 The other had a staff with orbs that floated around it.
 I thought he looked amazing.”

 Heas touches at his spell books.
 He continued talking at a quickened pace.

 “I wanted and did follow his path of weapon.
 I knew I would have to be strong to be a magic user because of how demanding it is on the body, so I figured having a role that involved sitting was stupid.
 This was the role that would train me the most, physically, that is.
 As far as learning magic goes, I have had to do a lot of that myself.
 Now I collect anything I find, and with the help of my partners, we keep each other alive.
 Just as that wandering merchant and co did.